Amtrak National Facts

-Rhode Island, Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of Amtrak-owned NEC facilities by commuter trains.
-These agencies or states also provide other funding on the NEC, including capital funds for infrastructure and/or stations.
+Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania, Rhode Island and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of Amtrak-owned NEC facilities by commuter trains.
+These agencies or states also provide other funding for the NEC, including capital funds for infrastructure and/or stations.
 Amtrak has agreements for access and/or maintenance where Amtrak trains operate over locally-owned portions of the NEC in Connecticut, Massachusetts and New York.

-- Since the beginning, even-numbered trains have traveled north and east.
-Odd-numbered trains travel south and west.
-Among the exceptions are Amtrak Pacific Surfliner trains, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster trains between Brunswick, ME, and Boston.
+- Even-numbered trains travel north and east, while oddnumbered trains travel south and west.
+Among the exceptions are the Pacific Surfliner trains, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster trains.

-- Amtrak now offers passengers on Northeast Regional trains, as well as national network and select state-supported trains, the convenience of carrying small cats or dogs onboard.
-Get more details and the latest information about our Pets-on-Trains program.
+- On many routes, Amtrak also offers customers the convenience of carrying small cats or dogs onboard.
+Find more details and the latest information about our pets program at Amtrak.com/pets.

 Historical Background on Amtrak

-- Amtrak was created by Congress in 1970 to take over the passenger rail services previously required to be operated by private railroad companies in the United States.
+- Amtrak was created by Congress in 1970 to take over the majority of the intercity passenger rail services previously operated by private railroad companies in the United States.
 Those companies showed they had operated these services at a net loss of millions of dollars for many years.
 Operations began on May 1, 1971.

-- April 1, 1976, Amtrak acquired its Northeast Corridor property through the Conrail consolidation process.
+- On April 1, 1976, Amtrak acquired its Northeast Corridor property through the Conrail consolidation process.